innolitics/rdm/rdm/base/software_plan.md

 This section of the software plan describes the various activities involved with software development, maintenance, and problem resolution.
 The relationship between the inputs and outputs of these activities are displayed in the following diagram and are fully described in the sub-sections below.

-Since we are using an evolutionary development life cycle, activities may be performed before their inputs have settled.
+Since we are using an agile development life cycle, activities may be performed before their inputs have settled.
 As a result, activity inputs and outputs may not be consistent in between releases.

-{% if system.auditor_notes %}[This software plan does not explicitly separate the software development process, software maintenance process, configuration management process, problem resolution process, and software-related risk management because we are using an evolutionary software development life cycle and thus the processes overlap with one another significantly.
+{% if system.auditor_notes %}[This software plan does not explicitly separate the software development process, software maintenance process, configuration management process, problem resolution process, and software-related risk management because we are using an agile software development life cycle and thus the processes overlap with one another significantly.
 The activities described here fulfill 62304:5.1.1.a, 5.1.1.b, 5.1.6, and 5.1.9.b as well as, software-related portions 14971:3.4.a, 3.4.b, 3.4.c, and 3.4.e]{% endif %}

 ## Activity Diagram